PSAT and SAT

 |SAT||March 24||Dec.
 18, 2020*|

 |AP||May 3-14||Dec.
 18, 2020*|

 All tests paid for by district on if taken on the test date

 *These are the dates that the request must be made to the testing coordinator at the campus.

 Presentations and resources

-Contact the counseling office of the nearest high school by September 1, 2019, for information and to register.
-We cannot guarantee availability of tests for homeschool students after September 1, 2019.
+Contact the Assistant Principal/Testing Coordinator at the nearest high school by August 28, 2020 for information and to register.
+We cannot guarantee availability of tests for homeschool students after August 28, 2020.